edamame-course/FastQC/2016-06-22_FastQC_tutorial.md

 ###4: Per sequence quality scores
 ![per sequence quality scores](/img/per_seq_qual.png)

 Per sequence quality scores represent the quality of each read.
-The y-axis is number of sequences, and the x-axis uses Phred scores,
+The y-axis is number of sequences, and the x-axis uses Phred scores as described in section 2.
+Sequences will yield a warning for this module if there is an error rate of 0.2% or higher (Phred score below 27).
+Sequences will fail this quality check if they have an error rate of 1% or higher (Phred score below 20.)
+In our example, the average quality per read is 37, which is very good.
+This represents an accuracy of 99.98%.

 ###5: Per base sequence content
 ![per base sequence content](/img/per_base_seq_content.png)